zetria-org/zetria-public-api/api/README.md

 Coming Soon ⏳

 ## Related Terms API
 This API responds with terms related to the search query.
+Notice that you can **ONLY parse in Chinese characters**, since all the data is in Chinese.